Hyper-Hermitian Weyl Double Copy: Hyper-Hermitian and Hyper-K ahlerian Weyl Double Copy

 where

 where there is no restriction on the set of parameters.
-Thus for generic hyper-Hermitian manifolds, we can see that the Weyl curvature has tree roots equal and the other different and consequently we get a type {\bf III} metric of the Petrov classification.
+Thus, for generic hyper-Hermitian manifolds, we can see that the Weyl curvature has three equal roots and the other different and consequently we get a type {\bf III} metric of the Petrov classification.

 Now, in order to fulfil the following condition

 we set $a_1=0$ and $b_4=b_2+b_3$.
 Another possibility is to take